 Your White Pug

-White Pugs are an unusual color which falls outside of the breed standard.
+White Pugs are an unusual color that falls outside of the breed standard.

 Sadly, due to the many health problems affecting Pugs, which seriously compromise their welfare, we cannot recommend them as pets.

-Albino Pugs have additional health problems caused by their albinism.
+Albino Pugs have extra health problems caused by their albinism.

 What do you think of white Pugs?